jatin00000/ChatRoom/README.md

 - - - -

 **Step 1: Importing necessary files and modules** <br/>
--In order to run server, you need to install NodeJs in your machine. <br/>
+- In order to run server, you need to install NodeJs in your machine. <br/>
 You can install it from [Here](https://nodejs.org/en/) <br/>
 <br/>